h15200/notes/systems-design.md

 2. Needs a good architect

    Ways to reason about which service to use..

-If there are only 2 microservices, it's a sign you should just use a monolithic structure.

 - Microservice Registry
   - a database that keeps track of all instances of each service.
 This can